AbnerCode/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Zili Wang is a research assistant at the The Hong Kong Polytechnic University.
+Zili Wang is now a research assistant in Computer Science Department, The Hong Kong Polytechnic University.
+His research interests include machine learning and natural language processing, particularly in text summarization, text style transfer and story generation.

+Zili Wang received B.E. degree  XiDian University University in 2018.
+He was an intern knowledge graph group of Meituan-Dianping and Peking University.